sagemath/trac_to_gh/Issue 9013.md

 # Issue 9013: Fix graph.loops() to not return all edges

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9013

 Original creator: boothby